aspose-barcode/Aspose.BarCode-Documentation/barcode-cards/databar-family/databar-expanded-card/_index.md

 DataBar Expanded Stacked barcodes can include from 2 to 11 rows.
 The height of each row is 34 modules, and the height of the separator pattern equals 3 modules.
 This configuration enables omnidirectional readability for such barcodes.

 ### **Encoding Capacity and Data Density**
-These symbologies allow encoding at most 74 numerical digits or 41 alphanumeric characters.
+At most 74 numerical digits or 41 alphanumeric characters can be encoded.

 ### **Checksum Controls**
 Barcodes include check digits computed based on the modulo 211 algorithm.

-## **Advantages and Weaknesses**
+## **Advantages and Limitations**
-DataBar Expanded and DataBar Expanded Stacked have been developed for use in retail point-of-sale applications.
-Such barcodes can be read omnidirectionally.
-Unlike other DataBar symbologies that can use only selected GTIN formats, Expanded DataBar specifications are compatible with any of them.
+These barcode types enable omnidirectional reading and are suitable for use in retail point-of-sale applications.
+Unlike other DataBar types that can use only selected GTIN formats, Expanded DataBar specifications are compatible with any of them.
 The enhanced capacity results in creating larger barcodes thus being inferior in terms of compactness compared with DataBar Omnidirectional.

-## **Aspose Samples for DataBar Expanded and Expanded Stacked Barcpdes**
+## **How to Generate and Read DataBar Expanded / Expanded Stacked**
-### **DataBar Expanded Generation Code Samples**
+### **DataBar Expanded Generation**

 {{< tabs tabTotal="3" tabID="1" tabName1="C#" tabName2="Java" tabName3="C++" >}}